 Tonight we make the most of our only evening in Samoa, heading straight out for a quick walking tour of the sights of Apia, including catching one of Apia’s amazingly unique public buses, walking along the sea wall and seeing the Immaculate Conception of Mary Cathedral

 It’s thirsty work visiting a cathedral, so we head to the Vailima Brewery for a tour of Samoa’s main brewery, samples will be had

 Back into town for dinner and to check out the nightlife of Apia

 After breakfast we’ll be saying goodbye to Samoa as we head to the airport for our very own charter flight from Apia via Pago Pago in American Samoa to Nuku’alofa, capital city of our last stop, the Kingdom of Tonga!

-For those interested in this kind of thing, we’ll be crossing the international dateline and back, so we arrive into American Samoa on the 17th of January before flying back to the 16th in Tonga!
+For those interested in this kind of thing, we’ll be crossing the international dateline and travelling back in time, so we arrive into American Samoa on the 15th of January before flying back to the 16th in Tonga!

 After checking into our hotel and having a quick lunch we will be heading out on a city tour taking in the Royal Palace, it may be made of wood and somewhat crumbling but it’s still the official residence of the King!

 Visit the town of Mu’a, the previous capital of Tonga, here we can see the numerous tombs of Tongan kings